 The Rest of the Team:

-- 1 can of black beans, doctored with a bit of cumin and garlic powder to taste, a pinch of oregano and pepper.
-When using canned beans, they will probably not need any salt added.
+- 1 can of black beans, doctored with a squeeze of lime, 1//4 teaspoon each of chipotle powder, cumin, onion powder and garlic powder plus a pinch of oregano and pepper.
+Canned beans, they will probably not need any salt added.
 Use about 4 ounces per person, so one can is just slightly short – if you want to have the perfect burrito, you’ll need two cans and will have some left over.

-- White Cheddar cheese, 8 ounces, grated.
-1/4 of this per burrito.
+- Monterrey Jack Cheese, 8 ounces, grated, 1/4 of this per burrito.

 - Pico de Gallo, recipe below.